-"Post's Digital Activists have already be championing digital in their own corners, slowly chipping away at the status quo.
+"Post's Digital Activists have already been championing digital in their own corners, slowly chipping away at the status quo.
 As the cracks grow it is time to unite our leading digital minds.
 Together, we can stand strong and brace ourselves as the archaic world tumbles down around us.
-Together, we will rise up and brush off the dust of the past, rebuilding our industry in our own digital image.
+Together, we will rise up and brush off the dust of the past, rebuilding the industry in our own digital image.
 Our Digital Activists form the core of Post's Digital Insurance Collective. "

 Click on the photo's below to view activists full profile